-8 eve - Tu.
-Jan 30, 18:30-21:300 - CC Spanish Conversation - Level II (502026) Ole!
-If you already have some experience speaking Spanish and/or have completed a beginners' Level I, then you're ready for Spanish II.
-This course presents a simple and fast approach to further expanding your spoken and written Spanish.
-(Gonzalez-Cirre) \$150 (includes GST) 8 eve - Th.
-Feb 1, 18:30-21:00 - CC Mandarin Education Adult Language Courses Registration and General Information: 443-8484 Program Assistant: Rosie Jong, 443-8661 Mandarin Conversation - Level I (505821) This course will introduce the official spoken language of China and Taiwan to people who are new to this vital and widely-used language.
+Registration and General Information: 443-8484 Program Coordinator: Shirley Luk, 443-8696 Program Assistant: Rosie Jong, 443-8661 Mandarin Conversation in Business (505833) An introductory course with a focus on practical, work-related communication emphasizing pronunciation and conversation.
+Lessons include an explanation of customs and manners in doing business with native Mandarin speakers.
+The "Hanyu Pinyin" phonetic system, grammar and basic Chinese writing are also covered.
+The course is ideally suited to non-Chinese speakers.
+Fee includes course materials \$160 10 eve - Tu.
+Apr 24, 18:30-21:00 - IEC Mandarin Conversation - Level I (505821) This course will introduce the official spoken language of China and Taiwan to people who are new to this vital and widely-used language.
 The use of the "Hanyu Pinyin" phonetic system will make learning simple.
 Grammar and basic Chinese writing are taught to strengthen the student's understanding and confidence in speaking Mandarin.
-Fee includes textbook. \$160 10 mng - Sa.
-Jan 20, 09:30-12:00 - KEC (Ho) 10 aft - Sa.
-Jan 20, 12:30-15:00 - KEC 10 eve - Mo.
-Jan 22, 18:30-21:00 - KEC Mandarin Conversation - Level II (505822) This course is designed to improve Mandarin conversational skills for daily use.
+Fee includes textbook.
+(Ho) \$160 10 mng - Sa.
+Apr 21, 09:30-12:00 - KEC 10 eve - We.
+Apr 25, 18:30-21:00 - KEC Mandarin Conversation - Level II (505822) This course is designed to improve Mandarin conversational skills for daily use.
 Reading and writing directly from Chinese characters is encouraged to strengthen understanding.
-Interesting topics concerning Chinese custom and culture are interwoven into the classroom lessons.
-Fee includes textbook. \$160 10 mng - Sa.
-Jan 20, 09:30-12:00 - KEC 10 eve - We.
-Jan 24, 18:30-21:00 - KEC (Ho) Mandarin Conversation - Level III (505823) This course is designed for students who have mastered basic conversational skills and wish to improve their fluency in Mandarin.
+Interesting topics concerning Chinese custom and culture are intervoven into the classroom lessons.
+Fee includes textbook.
+(Ho) \$160 10 eve - Th.
+Apr 26, 18:30-21:00 - KEC Mandarin Conversation - Level III (505823) This course is designed for students who have mastered basic conversational skills and wish to improve their fluency in Mandarin.
 Students will learn more sophisticated vocabulary and sentence structure.
 Higher level reading and writing of Chinese characters is integrated into the course.
-Fee includes textbook. \$160 10 mng - Sa.
-Jan 20, 09:30-12:00 - KEC Mandarin Conversation for Speakers of Other Chinese Dialects (505824) The focus of this course is on pronunciation and conversation.
+Fee includes textbook.
+(Guan) \$160 10 mng - Sa.
+Apr 21, 09:30-12:00 - KEC Mandarin Conversation for Speakers of Other Chinese Dialects (505824) The focus of this course is on pronunciation and conversation.
 The "Hanyu Pinyin" phonetic system is used to facilitate easier learning.
-Students who have some knowledge of the Chinese written language are most suitable.
-Fee includes course materials. \$160 10 mng - Sa.
-Jan 20, 09:30-12:00 - KEC 10 eve - Th.
-Jan 25, 18:30-21:00 - KEC (Ho) Mandarin School for Children and Program Assistant: Rosie Jong, 443-8661 (English only) Registration in Cantonese or Mandarin: Catherine Leong, 443-8677 Mandarin School Voicemail: Pao Lo King, 871-7530 The Vancouver Community College Mandarin School places emphasis on the practicality of its courses, as well as modern and interesting presentation methods and the use of simple, easy-to-learn materials.
-Emphasis is on Chinese reading, writing and convergetional will.
+Students who have some knowledge of the Chinese written la most suitable.
+Fee includes course materials.
+10 mng - Sa.
+Apr 21, 09:30-12:00 - KEC Mandarin School for Children and Youth Program Coordinator: Shirley Luk, 443-8696 Program Assistant: Rosie Jong, 443-8661 (English only) Registration in Cantonese or Mandarin: Catherine Leong, 443-8677 Mandarin School Voicemail: Pao Lo King, 871-7530 The Vancouver Community College Mandarin School places emphasis on the practicality of its courses, as well as modern and interesting presentation methods and the use of simple, easy-to-learn materials.
+Emphasis is on Chinese reading, writing and conversational skills.
 Hanyu Pinyin phonetics are adopted to complement the practice of teaching Mandarin as a second language in BC.
 The written characters incorporate both the culturally rich full version, as well as the simplified version for easy learning.
-3 ways to register:
+Three ways to register: